Prep Time 10'PT10M

 There’s a rainbow of bright, fresh and crispy veg, combined with zesty dressings, the satisfying bite of soba noodles and an almost endless variety of tasty sauces to drizzle over.
 With or without fish, it’s a mouthwateringly easy midweek dinner.

 Our vegan poke bowl

 You could easily make this recipe with brown rice in place of soba noodles, if you wish, for a more traditional bowl.
-However, we love the additional step of dressing the noodles to add another layer of flavour.
+However, we love the additional step of dressing the noodles to add another layer of flavor.

 Here, we use the classic combination of lime, sesame and honey, alongside umeboshi vinegar.
 This slightly unusual ingredient is actually the brine left over from making Japanese umeboshi plums, pickled fruits which are popular in Japanese cuisine.

 It’s well worth making a trip to a Japanese supermarket to pick some up if you can, but if you can’t get hold of any, red wine vinegar makes a decent substitute.
 Umeboshi has a slight inherent saltiness to it, though, so if using red wine vinegar, be sure to taste and adjust the seasoning.

 One of the best things about poke is how easy it is to adapt it for different tastes and moods.